In this article you will find:

 Will a pickle hurt my dog?

-Even though pickles are safe for your dog, they have very little nutritional value and they are typically high in sodium.
+Pickles have very low nutritional value and are high in sodium, though they are safe for dogs to consume.
 While an occasional pickle slice will not harm them, there is no benefit in your dog ingesting extra sodium.

 What if my dog ate a pickle?